jbelyeu/SV-plaudit/README.md

 **General Steps:**
 1. Generate a set of images with Samplot.
 2. Follow PlotCritic setup instructions to create the cloud environment.
-3. Use `upload.py` with the directory that holds the Samplot images to upload them.
+3. Upload the images to PlotCritic website.
-    ```
-    python upload.py -d your_directory
-    ```
-4. Follow PlotCritic instructions to score images and retrieve scores.
+4. Score images.
+5. Retrieve scores and analyze results.

 **Python dependencies:**
 * numpy